Get your christmas shopping sorted for the little people in your life!

-Here is our list of favourite activities for children this Christmas!
+Here is our list of favourite activities, games and books for Christmas this year.

 Fine motor development refers to the movements that require precise, coordinated actions of small muscles.
 Fine motor skills usually involve the synchronisation of hands and fingers to complete tasks.
 There are many overlaps with visual motor control that refers to the ability to coordinate visual information with motor output for visually guided movements (hand-eye coordination).

 We love this article from Bernice Cullinan and Brod Bagert…

 At just a few months of age, an infant can look at pictures, listen to your voice, and point to objects on cardboard pages.
 Guide your child by pointing to the pictures, and say the names of the various objects.
 By drawing attention to pictures and associating words with both pictures and real-world objects, your child will learn the importance of language.

 We are excited to announce that we will be participating in a community presentation at Rozelle Espresso on Wednesday 15th March at 10.30am.
 We will also be setting up a stall at Rozelle Markets – come along and say hello!

 The National Disability Insurance Scheme (NDIS) was recently established to allow children and teenagers with developmental or participation difficulties access services such as occupational therapy.
 Childhood is such an important time for setting up how a person learns and develops and support provided early will give your child the best chance of reaching their potential.

 Mr Yum is a fun and engaging hand strength and pincer strength activity.
 Both of these skills are required for pencil grasp, pencil control for handwriting and self-care skills such as dressing.

 Getting ready in the morning with a reluctant participant can make for a stressful start to the day for everyone.
 Hopefully these tips might help: Continue Reading…